Accounts Payable Questions

 Q - How do I review the transaction detail for organizations I manage?

 A - You can “drill down” to individual transactions and their detail by using the “Budget Queries” available in Self-Service Banner for Finance.
 Using either the “Budget Status by Account” or “Budget Status by Organization Hierarchy” queries, you can click on any highlighted colored figure (budget, actual or encumbrances) to view its associated transactions and related systems documents.
 With most queries and drill down results, you can download returned information to Excel.
-If you do not have access to the Finance tab on BengalWeb, please contact Finance and Administration.
+If you do not have access to the Finance tab on BengalWeb, please contact Finance and Business Affairs.

 Q - What is a Commodity Code and how do I create a new one Commodity Code?